List of Telugu chodas

-The Telugu Chodas or Telugu Cholas were rulers who ruled parts of present-day Andhra Pradesh, Telangana and southern Odissa as samantas (vassals) of the Pallavas, and later as vassals of the Imperial Cholas.
+The Telugu Chodas or Telugu Cholas were rulers who ruled parts of present-day Andhra Pradesh, Telangana and southern Odisha as samantas (vassals) of the Pallavas, and later as vassals of the Imperial Cholas.
 There are many branches like Renati Chodas, Pottapi Chodas, Velanati Chodas, Konidena Chodas, Nannuru Chodas, Nellore Chodas and Kunduru Chodas.
 The Telugu Chodas claimed descent from Sangam age Tamil king Karikala Chola.

 Language and legacy

 Renati Choda kingdom is mentioned by a Chinese traveller Yuan Chwang in the seventh century A.D.

 The Telugu Chodas contributed much to the early development and evolution of Telugu language and were the first dynasties to use Telugu as their official language in Andhra region.
 The oldest long Telugu inscription found so far is Kalamalla inscription dating to 575 CE put up by Renati Choda king Erikal Mutturaju Dhanunjaya.
 However, there exist several Telugu label inscriptions dating back to the 2nd century BCE.